interactive3dgraphicscourse-uniud-2019/cubes-2019-monadic-parsers/README.md

 ![main2](https://raw.githubusercontent.com/redsnic/I3DG_Uniud/master/images/progetto1/report/main2.PNG)

 ### Explosion
 It has been added a function which consist in "exploding" the game matrix and the terrain.
 Each single cube will move away from the origin following a projectile motion.
-Such a motion is composed by a rectilinear uniform motion on a direction parallel to the XZ plane and a uniform accelerated motion on another direction that is instead orthogonal to the XZ plane.
+Such a motion is composed of a rectilinear uniform motion on a direction parallel to the XZ plane and a uniform accelerated motion on another direction that is instead orthogonal to the XZ plane.

 <img src="https://raw.githubusercontent.com/redsnic/I3DG_Uniud/master/images/progetto1/report/explosion_combined.png" width="100%">